SocialiteProviders/Providers/README.md

 ## Documentation

-Full documentation for using these providers can be found at [Documentation](http://socialiteproviders.github.io/)
+Full documentation for using these providers can be found at the [Documentation](http://socialiteproviders.github.io/).

+## Contribute

+Submit Pull Requests here for new providers.
+[See the docs](http://socialiteproviders.github.io/#contribute) for more information.